When dental implants were invented by a Swedish medical researcher in 1952, the procedure was considered a modern-day miracle. Now, seven decades...

 For patients, the advantages of using digital impressions outweigh traditional methods.
 This new technology provides increased accuracy, efficiency, and productivity for patients.
 Additionally, it makes it possible for dentists to scan or email the virtual impressions to the laboratory, rather than having to send traditional impressions by mail.

-Patients being more involved in the restoration process because they can see their impressions on-screen chairside.
+- Patients are more involved in the restoration process because they can see their impressions on-screen chairside.

 Digital Impressions at DDS Labs